-Klostės translating as Folds/Pleats in English is a 45 minute 4k nonverbal monochromatic stop-motion animated film based on a number of short stories, myths, and hidden histories of the Inter-War Modernist city of Kaunas Lithuania.
-This Art film is directed by Aideen Barry but it is also a socially engaged moving image work created by citizens; artists, teachers, musician, composers, young people, children, residents and volunteer groups who’s main aim is to interpret and bring to life the invisible stories of this wunderkrammer of a city of modernist gems.
+Klostės translating as Folds/Pleats in English is a 4k nonverbal monochromatic stop-motion animated Feature film based on a number of short stories, myths, and hidden histories of the Inter-War Modernist city of Kaunas Lithuania.
+This Art film is directed by Aideen Barry and is a socially engaged moving image work created by citizens; artists, teachers, musicians, composers, young people, children, residents and volunteer groups whose main aim is to interpret and bring to life the invisible stories of this wunderkammer of a city of modernist gems.

 The films main scenes are inspired by short stories written by amateur and professional writers under the supervision of Kaunas based acclaimed writer Sandra Bernotaitė.
-The film stars Kaunas residents, dancers from the internationally acclaimed Dance Group AURA and is accompanied by compositional arrangements and sculpted sound scores by the award winning composers Arūnas Periokas and Patris Židelevičius , again who’s practises are based in this former Lithuania capital.
+The film stars Kaunas residents, dancers from the internationally acclaimed Dance Group AURA and is accompanied by compositional arrangements and sculpted sound scores by the award winning composers Arūnas Periokas and Patris Židelevičius , and Ieva Raubytė again who’s practises are all connected to this former capital of Lithuania.

 The title "Klostės" means Folds or Pleats when it is directly translated.
 It refers to a number of different active processes employed in the film.
 Firstly it is a theoretical and conceptual notion as to how time behaves, looping or folding back on itself or having the appearance of doing so.
 It also refers to the physical construction of the stopmotion image which is created by thousands upon thousands of visual fictions to create an optical illusion of magic or to create a feeling of disbelief in the viewer.
 This instruction of folding was the basis for a number of the movements that have been choreographed by the dancers and actors in the film, as well as the musicians and composers.